anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 ## 1. About the data in Parquet

 NYC (yellow and green) taxi trip data in Parquet in Cloud Storage.
-The data is **deliberately** a tad over-partitioned considering the small size of the overall dataset, and with small files to show metadata acceleration made possible with BigLake.
 You can review the file listing from Cloud Shell with the commands below-

 ### 1.1.
 The layout